ashishuhlmann/wealth-of-knowledge/README.md

 # wealth-of-knowledge
-Everything I have learned in college.
+An Obsidian vault of everything I have learned in college.